 As with humans, your dog’s hip joint works as a ball and socket.
 If your dog is suffering from hip dysplasia, there has been an abnormal formation of one or both of your dog's hips.
 When the hip has not formed correctly it is unable to function as smoothly as it should, meaning that the ball and socket rub or grind against each other, eventually leading to further deterioration of the hip and loss of function.
 Left untreated hip dysplasia can severely reduce your dog's quality of life, as the condition causes pain and reduces your dog's ability to move normally.

 What causes hip dysplasia?

-Predominantly a hereditary condition, genetics is the leading contributor to the development of the hip dysplasia in dogs.
+Predominantly a hereditary condition, genetics is the leading contributor to the development of hip dysplasia in dogs.
 Although hip dysplasia is most often seen in large and giant breed dogs such as mastiffs, St. Bernards, Rottweilers, retrievers and bulldogs, a number of smaller breeds are also susceptible, such as pugs and French bulldogs.

 If hip dysplasia is left untreated in the early stages, the condition of the hip is likely to deteriorate further and affect both hips (bilateral).
 In later years, hip dysplasia in dogs is likely to be compounded by other painful conditions such as osteoarthritis.

 There are a number of other factors that can exacerbate a genetic predisposition to hip dysplasia in dogs.

 - Improper weight and nutrition (obesity): If your puppy is predisposed to developing hip dysplasia added weight will increase the risk of the condition developing.
 Essentially, the amount of damage done to your dog's hips will depend on the amount of force the dog's hips need to endure.
 The heavier your dog is, the greater the forces will be and the higher the risk of your dog developing hip dysplasia and osteoarthritis.